Demon-Kervin/3D-reconstruction/README.md

-# 3D-reconstruction
-This is toolbox to reconstuct the 3D models based on 2D CT inmages.
-The reference papare is published in Computers and Geosciences
+This is the toolbox to reconstuct the 3D models based on 2D CT inmages.
+The reference papare "An integrated method for 3D reconstruction model of porous geomaterials through 2D CT images" is published in Computers and Geosciences.
+If you have intresting in this project and use this toolbox, you need to cite the paper "Zhao, Z., & Zhou, X. P. (2019).
+An integrated method for 3D reconstruction model of porous geomaterials through 2D CT images.
+Computers & Geosciences, 123, 83-94.".
+Moreover, if you have any suggestions and comments, please contact me.